Circular economy is too important to be co-opted by industry

 Canada is the world's largest producer of newsprint and northern bleached softwood kraft pulp, a raw material for making paper products.
 A 2019 draft forest sector strategy for Ontario projects a 35 per cent increase in tissue production and a 25 per cent increase in packaging.
 The life cycle of forest-based products must be rethought, redesigned and transformed.

-We must also re-define the core purpose of our forestry sector from one driven by how quickly it can cut down forests for profit to one that rewards operators for cutting less and producing better products.
+We must also redefine the core purpose of our forestry sector from one driven by how quickly it can cut down forests for profit to one that rewards operators for cutting less and producing better products.
 A true circular economy grows qualities (such as healthy, diverse forests) over time without the need to keep growing quantities (such as number of trees logged) -- better, not more.

 It doesn't make sense to destroy much-needed habitat for single-use products such as toilet paper when recycled toilet paper and other alternatives can meet our needs.
 Consumers and producers need to rethink products and packaging.